 Spatial anchoring of high-resolution volumes of interest (VOIs) from specific imaging experiments into the detailed anatomical context of a high-resolution reference model like BigBrain is a practical problem due to the size of many high-resolution volumes (BigBrain is one Terabyte of data!), and the lack of automatic methods for image alignment with partial volumetric datasets.
-The main idea behind VoluBA is to allow interactive alignmnt to microscopic resolution 3D image volumes without downloading them to a local computer.
-Instead, VoluBA allows to upload your own volume of interest - which is typically significantly smaller - to a private space on a server, perform the interactive image alignment in your web browser, and retrieve the resulting parameters of the spatial alignment.
+The main idea behind voluba is to allow interactive alignment to microscopic resolution 3D image volumes without downloading them to a local computer.
+Instead, voluba allows to upload your own volume of interest - which is typically significantly smaller - to a private space on the server, perform the interactive image alignment in your web browser, and retrieve the resulting parameters of the spatial alignment.
 The dataset will be linked to your ORCID id and not be shared or exposed to anybody else.